MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-the-regex-engine.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for using RegEx for pattern matching in Cloud App Security policies.
+This article provides instructions for using RegEx for pattern matching in Defender for Cloud Apps policies.

-## Regular expressions in Cloud App Security
+## Regular expressions in Defender for Cloud Apps

-Microsoft Cloud App Security's content inspection policies use RegEx for pattern matching.
+The Microsoft Defender for Cloud Apps content inspection policies use RegEx for pattern matching.
 Content inspection may be applied as part of file policies.

 ### Testing regular expressions